-- Loss of inert gas supply - · Loss of power
+- Loss of inert gas supply - Loss of power

-1. This interpretation is to be app
+1. This interpretation is to be applied on ships contracted for construction on or after 1 July 2019.

-- 1. This interpretation is to be applied on ships contracted for construction on or after 1 July 2019. - 2.
-The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
+2. The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
 For further details regarding the date of "contract for construction", refer to TL-PR 29.

-Operational status of valves to cargo tanks TL-I SC285
+TL-I Operational status of valves to cargo tanks

-FSS Code Chapter 15.2.2.3.2.2 reads:
+SC285 FSS Code Chapter 15.2.2.3.2.2 reads: